Blood of Bahamut: Development

 Blood of Bahamut was directed by Motomu Toriyama, who previously worked on numerous other Square Enix titles including Bahamut Lagoon, a tactical role-playing game for the Super Famicom.
 Before its official announcement, the trademarking of Blood of Bahamut prompted rumours of a connection to Bahamut Lagoon.
 Such a connection has not been confirmed or denied by Square Enix.
 Blood of Bahamut was produced by Eisuke Yokoyama, who recently worked on Final Fantasy XII: Revenant Wings.
 The team stated that their goal was to "[...] cross the limits of the DS with a dynamic feel and with a direct sense of control."
 The game's music is composed by Naoshi Mizuta.
 The official soundtrack was released in Japan on August 12, 2009.

 Ignition Entertainment attempted to license the game to bring it overseas to the North American market; however, Square Enix declined the offer.
 Ignition's Shane Bettenhausen elaborated, "We just contacted them and they weren’t interested in licensing it.
 That was the kind of deal where they [Square Enix] were probably not going to publish it here so it was worth a shot."

 Reception

 Famitsu gave Blood of Bahamut a score of 31 out of 40.
 The game sold 66,000 copies the month of its release.
-Sales of the game reached about 89,193 copies by the end of 2009.
+Sales of the game reached around 89,200 copies by the end of 2009.
 It went on to reach 103,829 copies sold by the end of 2010.